 Comprehensive analysis of Cursor's strengths and weaknesses based on real user feedback and expert evaluation.

-4 major strengths make Cursor stand out in the ai coding assistant category.
+4 major strengths make Cursor stand out in the ai code editor category.

-Editor migration may be disruptive for developers committed to another IDE
+Editor migration can be a blocker for teams standardized on another IDE

 4 areas for improvement that potential users should consider.